learnwell/learnwell.github.io/_posts/2019-04-13-resizing-material-lists.md

 * I've looked into https://github.com/angular/material2/issues/8707 and that's a different question because they were talking about a textarea that started with a fixed # of rows but in my case the textarea row height can change between 1 and 6.

 ## Solution
-Originally when I tried their [solution](https://github.com/angular/material2/issues/8707) of overriding default material styles … it did not work because I altered it such that the [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) wasn’t high enough but later I understood what they were saying set the specificity correctly and then it worked!
+Originally when I tried their [solution](https://github.com/angular/material2/issues/8707) of overriding default material styles … it did not work because I altered it such that the [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) wasn’t high enough but later I understood what they were saying, so when I set the specificity correctly, it worked!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY2NjQ0MTcyXX0=
+eyJoaXN0b3J5IjpbNDcwMTc1MjU1XX0=
 -->